For Geraldine Jones, the secret of success was simple. Be true to yourself and you’ll get to the top.

 And she impressed her friends, like Washington Country Commissioner Larry Maggi who said, “I met Gerri Jones when we were both students at California State College.
 I got to know her well over the next 50 years.
 She has always been an energetic leader with a dedication to the university and the region.
 She is a visionary and a great community leader.”

-The Washington Country Community Foundation honors Geraldine Jones as the 2022 recipient of Louis E. Waller Humanitarian Award, which recognizes a local individual devoted to the promotion of human welfare and the advancement of social reforms.
+The Washington Country Community Foundation honors Geraldine Jones as the 2022 recipient of the Louis E. Waller Humanitarian Award, which recognizes a local individual devoted to the promotion of human welfare and the advancement of social reforms.

 Her greatest job satisfaction?
 “As educators, we are in a position to touch the future.
 We say ‘Cal U Changes Lives,’ and it’s true!
 It gives you a good, warm feeling.”